Open navigation

 1. Why is my pay less in January than it was in December?

-Additionally, CPP, QPP, EI, and QPIP have increased, which means more will be taken off each pay.
-The new employee annual maximum contributions for 2023 are:
+Additionally, CPP, QPP, EI, and QPIP have increased, which means you’ll be paying a little more in 2024.
+The new employee annual maximum contributions for 2024 are:

-4. Why do I need to complete new TD1s each year?
+3. Why do I need to review my TD1s each year?

 A new TD1 ensures that you inform us of any changes in your life that could impact your income tax calculations.
 This could include having a new dependent, becoming a caregiver, or recently enrolling in school.
-Completing a new TD1 ensures your taxes will be calculated accurately at the source, your pay.
+If changes are needed, sending new TD1s to your payroll team ensures your taxes will be calculated accurately at the source, your pay.

-5. How do I prevent the additional tax from coming off my cheque this year?
+4. How do I prevent the additional tax from coming off my pay this year?

 Did you find it helpful?
 Yes No